Yitzack/MS-Reseach-Project/README.md

 ## Abandoned Code

 Most of the code here no longer has a valid input and so can no longer perform its function.
 One script is completely unknown to me after 8 years.
 Euclidean1D.cpp still works but is only useful for parameter searches at P=0.
+Spatial Correlation.cpp was written to replace Mathematica and failed at the task.
+There are a couple of different bicubic splines in there that may be useful.

 ## Correlation Functions